lbormann/darts-caller/README.md

 #### **-V / --caller_volume**

 You can lower the call-volume in relation to current system-volume.
-1.0 is system-volume.
-0.5 is "half" volume.
-By default this is 1.0
+'1.0' is system-volume.
+'0.5' is "half" volume.
+By default this is '1.0'

 #### **-R / --random_caller**

-If you set this to 1 you will get a random caller each time you start the application.
+If you set this to '1' you will get a random caller each time you start the application.
 For this to work you need to setup subfolders in your media_path.
 Each subfolder represents an individual caller.
 By default this is not activated.

 #### **-L / --random_caller_each_leg**

-If you set this to 1 you will get a random caller each time a new leg starts.
+If you set this to 1' you will get a random caller each time a new leg starts.
 By default this is not activated.

 #### **-E / --call_every_dart**

-If you set this to 1 the caller calls every dart.
-Setup sounds {S1-T180}, single, double and others.
+If you set this to '1' the caller calls every dart.
+Setup sounds 'S1'-'T20', single, double and others.
 By default this is not activated.

+#### **-ESF / --call_every_dart_single_files**

+TODO!
+If you set this to '1' the caller calls every dart.
+Setup sounds 'S1'-'T20', single, double and others.
+By default this is not activated.

 #### **-PCC / --possible_checkout_call**

-If you set this to 1 the caller will call if there is a checkout possibility.
-Setup sounds {playername}{yr_2-yr_170} or {1-170} as a fallback.
+If you set this to '1' the caller will call if there is a checkout possibility.
+Setup sounds {playername}{yr_2-yr_170} or {2-170} as a fallback.
 By default this is activated.

+#### **-PCCSF / --possible_checkout_call_single_file**

+If '1', the application will call a possible checkout by using 'yr_2-yr_170'-file.
+Otherwise it uses two separated sound-files named: 'you_require' and 'x' (score-value).

 #### **-A / --ambient_sounds**

-If you set this to value between 0.1 and 1.0 the caller will call extra sounds like crowd-shouting or whatever you like (you decide!).
+If you set this to value between '0.1' and '1.0' the caller will call extra sounds like crowd-shouting or whatever you like (you decide!).
 Setup sounds {ambient_*}.
 The configured value will be multiplied by caller_volume.
-As an example: caller_volume = 0.8 and ambient_sounds = 1.0 means your sound-volume will be 0.8 relative to your system-volume.
-By default this is 0.0
+As an example: caller_volume = '0.8' and ambient_sounds = '1.0' means your sound-volume will be 0.8 relative to your system-volume.
+By default this is '0'.

+#### **-ACC / --ambient_sounds_after_calls**

+If you set this to '1' ambient_*-sounds will wait until main-calls are finished.
+By default this is not activated.

 #### **-HP / --host_port**